Nicholas Kenyon

-Sir Nicholas Roger Kenyon CBE (born 23 February 1951, in Cheshire) is an English music administrator, editor and writer on music.
-He was responsible for the BBC Proms in 1996–2007, after which he was appointed Managing Director of the Barbican Centre.
-In September 2021 he left to become opera critic of the Telegraph and a visiting scholar in the Faculty of Music at the University of Cambridge.
+Sir Nicholas Roger Kenyon, CBE (born 23 February 1951, Cheshire), is a British music administrator, editor and writer on music.

+Responsible for the BBC Proms 1996–2007, he was then appointed Managing Director of the Barbican Centre, before stepping down in September 2021 to become opera critic of The Telegraph and a Visiting Scholar in the Faculty of Music at the University of Cambridge.

 Education and career

-Having attended St Bede's College, Manchester and played bassoon with Stockport Youth Orchestra, Kenyon studied history at Balliol College, Oxford.
+Educated at St Bede's College, Manchester, Kenyon played bassoon with Stockport Youth Orchestra, before going up to read history at Balliol College, Oxford.

-After graduating, he worked for the English Bach Festival, and as a freelance writer on music.
+After university, he worked for the English Bach Festival, and as a freelance writer on music.
 From 1979 to 1982 he was a music critic for The New Yorker.
 He then returned to the UK as the music critic for The Times, then chief music critic of The Observer.
 He was music editor of The Listener and editor of the journal Early Music.